Post-withdrawal disbursements — where is my financial aid?

-The conditions and limitations for a PWD are the same as those for a late disbursement, with some additional limitations.
+The conditions and limitations for a PWD are the same as those for a late disbursement, with some additions.

 We are not able to make:

-- Second or subsequent disbursements of loan funds unless you’ve graduated or successfully completed your loan period.
+- Second or subsequent disbursements of Direct Loan funds unless you’ve successfully completed your loan period.

-- A PWD of Pell, Iraq and Afghanistan Service Grant (IASG), or TEACH funds for a subsequent payment period if you have not completed the earlier payment period.
+- A PWD of Pell, Iraq and Afghanistan Service Grant (IASG), and TEACH funds for a subsequent payment period if you have not completed the earlier payment period.

 The University is required to contact students eligible for a PWD prior to making any disbursements.
 You have the opportunity to accept or decline federal financial aid as part of a PWD.